 Your guide to Social-Emotional Learning resources to help you teach SEL with ease!
 Find book recommendations, tools, and resources to help you support your students’ social and emotional development in the elementary classroom.

-As teachers, we spend a lot of time working on strategies for teaching students about important academic topics that are required to succeed.
+As teachers, we dedicate considerable time to developing strategies for teaching students about essential academic topics that are crucial for success.
 We teach them reading, math, science, and social studies skills.
-And we are continually learning about strategies that are effective and considered “best practice” and incorporating them into our school day.
+We continually learn about effective strategies and “best practices,” incorporating them into our school day.

-However, if we focus ONLY on the important academic subjects, we may be missing a crucial part of a well-rounded education: the social and emotional development of our students.
+However, if we focus ONLY on the essential academic subjects, we may be missing a crucial part of a well-rounded education: the social and emotional development of our students.

 In fact, without healthy social-emotional skills in place, academic learning would likely be ineffective.

-This is why teachers, counselors, and volunteers who work daily with students are tuned into the emotional health of students and are able to implement social-emotional learning (SEL) in the curriculum.
+This is why teachers, counselors, and volunteers who work daily with students are tuned into the emotional health of students and can implement social-emotional learning (SEL) in the curriculum.

 SEL Instruction is Critical.

-We can be helping build these skills.
+We can help build these skills.
 We can help students develop character traits that will help them become productive members of the community.
 Not only will these traits help them down the road, but they will also help create a safe, productive environment for learning at school.

 We, as teachers, have the opportunity and duty to foster social and emotional skills in our students.